 This course is an introduction to the spirits of the herbs as they relate to the Five Elements.
-The Five Element model for treatment will be explored in addition to the Eight Principle diagnosis studied for most of the Herbal Studies program.
-In addition to in-class lecture, students also recieve audio lectures on the spirit of the herbs in relation to the elements.
+This uses the Five Element model for treatment in addition to the Eight Principle diagnosis studied for most of the Herbal Studies program.
+Through the use of audio lectures, exercises and class time, students develop and practice the skills necessary to begin to understand the spirits of the herbs and how to use this in clinical practice.
+Lecture.